What is Constipation?

 What is the best vegetable to eat for constipation?

-Increase your Vegetable intake no matter which ones they are.
+Increase your Vegetable intake no matter which ones they are as constipation home remedy.

 You can take them raw or cooked because the main concern here if the fiber intake.
 But apart from the fiber, the water content of raw vegetables also contributes towards relieving constipation.